 There are numerous cycle and bus lanes to make travelling easier and quicker.
 Take a look at our cycle facilities map to see everything the city has to offer cyclists.

 If your employer, school or college does not have one, try to get them to set up a travel plan.
 This could involve loans for travelcards, providing cycle storage facilities and showers, car sharing schemes, 'green fuelled' car pools, or school 'walking buses.'

 Our transport planning team can give you advice on creating travel plans for you, your school or college or business:

 There are standards to which new motor vehicles must be manufactured, including standards for exhaust emissions.
 Vehicle exhaust testing has been included in the annual MOT test since 1991.

-The Vehicle & Operator Services Agency (VOSA) carries out roadside tests on heavy goods vehicles and can ban further use of a smoking vehicle until it has been adjusted or repaired.
+The Vehicle and Operator Services Agency (VOSA) carry out roadside tests on heavy goods vehicles and can ban further use of a smoking vehicle until it has been adjusted or repaired.
 However, only the police have the powers to stop a vehicle on the road if it is producing so much smoke as to be a hazard to other drivers.

-You can also help to reduce vehicle emissions by reporting lorries and buses which are extremely smoky to VOSA (the national Vehical Operatior Services Agency).
+You can also help to reduce vehicle emissions by reporting lorries and buses which are extremely smoky to VOSA.
 They will contact the vehicle operator and investigate the report.